loomphp/router/README.md

 # router
-A fast PHP router built on top of FastRoure
+A fast PHP router built on top of FastRoute.